Anne Caroline Salisbury

-Anne Caroline Salisbury (1805 – 3 May 1881) was the wife of Edwyn Burnaby, and mother of Edwyn Sherard Burnaby and Caroline Louisa Burnaby.
+Anne Caroline Salisbury (15 December 1805 – 3 May 1881) was the wife of Edwyn Burnaby, and mother of Edwyn Sherard Burnaby and Caroline Louisa Burnaby.
 She is the direct maternal great-grandmother of Queen Elizabeth The Queen Mother, great-great-grandmother of Queen Elizabeth II, and great-great-great-grandmother of King Charles III.

 Anne's father was Thomas Salisbury (1761, Marshfield House, Settle, West Riding of Yorkshire – 1810), a solicitor of Fordington, Dorset.
 His parents were Thomas Salisbury and Mary Lister.
-Anne's mother was Frances Webb.
-Frances Webb's parents were Francis Webb and Mary Garritt.
+Anne's mother was Frances Webb, who was born to Mary Garritt and Francis Webb.

 On 29 August 1829, she married Edwyn Burnaby, an English landowner, of Baggrave Hall, Leicestershire, a Justice of the Peace, Deputy Lieutenant, and High Sheriff of Leicestershire in 1864.
 He also succeeded his father in the Court post of Gentleman of the Privy chamber.